Koen Bucker: Roda JC

 On 14 August 2023, Bucker joined Eerste Divisie club Roda JC on a two-year contract with the option for a further year.
 There, he was set to compete with Rody de Boer for starting goalkeeper position.
 Four days later, Bucker made his debut for Roda as a starter in a 3–0 away victory against ADO Den Haag, confirming himself as first goalkeeper on the depth chart for De Koempels.
 In December 2023, he suffered an arm injury, which ruled him out for several months.

 In May 2025, Roda JC announced that Bucker would depart the club at the end of the 2024–25 season, following the decision not to activate the option to extend his contract.

+Emmen

+On 7 August 2025, Bucker signed a one-year contract with Eerste Divisie club Emmen, including an option for a further season, after training with the first team during pre-season.
+He joined the squad as the designated understudy to first-choice goalkeeper Luca Unbehaun.

+Bucker made his competitive debut for Emmen on 28 October 2025 in the first round of the KNVB Cup, starting in a 1–0 defeat to amateur fourth-tier side Hoogeveen.
+The decisive goal came from a penalty awarded after a foul committed by Bucker, a decision he disputed after the match, arguing that the opposing forward had gone to ground too easily.

+Koninklijke HFC

+On 9 June 2026, Bucker signed a one-year contract with Koninklijke HFC, an amateur club in the third-tier Tweede Divisie.